Skip to main content

 Contrast and readability

-• Contrast ratio for background and large text (headlines): ≥ 3:1
+• Large text (headlines): ≥ 3:1

 Test your contrasts here.